Typography

 Times New Rhombus

-A handwriting font that is messy enough to be human, but pleasant and beautiful.
-The rhombus in the name hints at the slight imperfection compared to a grid-friendly square.
+A handwriting font that is messy enough to be human.
+The rhombus in the name hints at the slight offset nature.